g-jgreen/documentation/content/api/rest.md

 }
 ```

-##### Modifying task properties
+## Modify task properties

 This allows you to modify sensor / actuator properties while keeping the task Id.

-The format used to modify properties is the same as when you create a [task from a template](#task_with_props).
+The format used to modify properties is the same as when you create a [task from a template](#creating-a-task-from-a-template).
 Updates will be merged with any previously provided properties.

 ```json
 {